akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### The geese knew her, but she was gone

 At the burial, Harold stood like a man made of stone.
 His hands were on Beatrice’s shoulders—heavy, warm, the only warm thing—but he didn’t speak.
 Didn’t move.
-Just watched as they lowered the plain wooden box into the rich earth.
+Just watched as they slid the plain wooden box into the hollow of the stone.
+There was no scent of wet earth here, only the bite of lime-dust and the hollow scrape of wood on rock that echoed off the vaulted ceiling.
+When the lid vanished into the shadows of the niche, the silence that followed felt heavier than the ground itself.

-The apple trees were still blooming, white petals drifting on the wind.
-Beatrice hated them for their indifference.
-She would gladly have stripped every twig bare, if stripping the trees could bring her mother back.
-She ran from them like a bird flying away.
+Beatrice ran out the door like a bird flying away.
 Goosie flapped alongside her, wings half-spread and honking in a frantic, confused rhythm.
-She bolted through the orchard, past the village and the open fields, her breath coming in ragged stabs.
+She bolted through the village, through the orchard, and the open fields, her breath coming in ragged stabs.

 She ran until her lungs burned and her legs turned to lead.
 Doubled over, she clutched her knees and waited for the horizon to stop heaving.